qball1809/App-Store/WT-Github.md

 You may also click on the [Issues](https://github.com/ukdtom/WebTools.bundle/issues) tab and file a report of an issue you may have with WebTools.

-You may also click on the [Wiki](https://github.com/ukdtom/WebTools.bundle/wiki) tab which will bring you to these very helpful pages.
+You may also click on the [[Wiki|Home]] tab which will bring you to these very helpful pages.

 ***